 The included zip-out changing pad means that everything stays close at hand when diaper changing on the go.
 This large, backpack-style option can also be used with the included cross-body strap or stroller straps.

 The deep interior holds a ton — one of the reasons this works great for multiple kids at once.
-It can also work for multiple parents — one online reviewer shared that it was comfortable to wear for both her and her much taller spouse.
+It can also work for multiple parent: One reviewer shares that it was comfortable to wear for both her and her much taller spouse.

 - variety of patterns and materials